PrismarineJS/prismarine-auth/docs/API.md

   * When using device code auth - a unique id
   * When using password auth - your microsoft account email
 * `cache` (optional, default='node_modules') - Where to store cached tokens or a cache factory function. node_modules if not specified.
-* `options`
+* `options` (optional)
-  * `password` (optional) If you specify this option, we use password based auth.
-  * `authTitle` (optional).
-See `require('prismarine-auth').Titles` for a list of possible titles, and FAQ section below for more info.
-Required if using sisu or live flow.
-  * `deviceType` (optional) if specifying an authTitle, the device type to auth as.
-For example, `Win32`, `iOS`, `Android`, `Nintendo`
-  * `flow` (optional) The auth flow to use.
+  * `flow` (required) The auth flow to use.
 One of `live`, `msal`, `sisu`.
-Default is `msal`.
+If no `options` argument is specified, `msal` will be used.
     * `live` - Generate an XSTS token using the live.com domain which allows for user, device and title authentication.
-This flow will only work with authTitles that are authorised to request title tokens.
+This flow will only work with Windows Live client IDs (such as official Microsoft apps, not custom Azure apps).
     * `msal` - Generates an XSTS token using MSAL (Microsoft Authentication Library) which allows for user authentication only.
-This flow will work for a wider range of authTitles including custom Azure apps.
+Use this auth flow for custom Azure apps.
     * `sisu` - See [What does sisu flow do ?](#what-does-sisu-flow-do) for more info.
+  * `password` (optional) If you specify this option, we use password based auth.
+Note this may be unreliable.
+  * `authTitle` - The client ID for the service you are logging into.
+When using the `msal` flow, this is your custom Azure client token.
+When using `live`, this is the Windows Live SSO client ID - used when authenticating as a Windows app (such as a vanilla Minecraft client).
+For a list of titles, see `require('prismarine-auth').Titles` and FAQ section below for more info.
+(Required if using `sisu` or `live` flow, on `msal` flow we fallback to a default client ID.)
+  * `deviceType` (optional) if specifying an authTitle, the device type to auth as.
+For example, `Win32`, `iOS`, `Android`, `Nintendo`
 * `codeCallback` (optional) The callback to call when doing device code auth.
 Otherwise, the code will be logged to the console.

 #### getMsaToken () : Promise<string>